koinupapi/kDownloader/README.md

 ## How To Use:

-1) Download the "kDownloader.7z" file from one of the provided links above.
+1) Download the "kDownloader.zip" file from one of the provided links above.

 2) Extract it anywhere you'd like.
-All the necessary files needed to make kDownloader work are present in the provided in the ".7z" file.
+All the necessary files needed to make kDownloader work are present in the provided in the ".zip" file.

 3) Launch the GUI (batch file)